 Mr Wasabi

-Mr Wasabi appears in inspection records three times, starting in 2023.
-On Mar 18, 2026, the health department conducted the most recent visit.
-Diners may want to take note: high risk reflects issues that a health inspector considered important.
+Mr Wasabi appears in inspection records four times, starting in 2023.
+On May 6, 2026, the health department conducted the most recent visit.
+The medium risk tier sits in the middle: not spotless, but not alarming either.

-The pattern that stands out is evidence of mice or live mice in establishment's food, which has been cited two times.
+The pattern that stands out is “hot TCS food item not held at or above 140 °F”, which has been cited three times.

 View 7 violations